Kapamilya, Deal or No Deal: Gameplay

-Each contestant has several supporters (usually three or four), who sit in a special section just off stage during his/her game.
+Contestants who joined through text messaging are selected and screened with a series of interviews and tests, including a psychological one, before they appear on the show.
+Each contestant has several supporters (usually three or four) who sit in a special section just off stage during his/her game.
 As the field of briefcases dwindles, one or more of the supporters are asked to consult with the contestant and help them make a decision.
-These exchanges have become emotional, particularly when very high and very small amounts remained and the Banker offers a large cash buyout.
+These exchanges have become emotional, particularly when very high and very small amounts remain, and the Banker offers a large cash buyout.
 The contestant's supporters are typically revealed after the second Bank deal and before the third round; although if a contestant is doing well, the host will let the game run its course for some time, often only consulting the supporters when the tide begins to turn.